 Complaints will be investigated and a written report with a Decision will be sent to the complainant within sixty (60) days from the receipt of the complaint.
-This time period may be extended by written agreement of the complainant.
-The person responsible for investigating the complaint shall conduct and complete the investigation in accordance with our UCP policies and procedures.
+This time period

 The complainant has a right to appeal our Investigation Report to the CDE of complaints regarding programs within the scope of the UCP of by filing a written appeal within 30 days of receiving our Investigation Report.
 The appeal must be accompanied by a copy of the originally-filed complaint and a copy of our Decision.